DERC Salotech

 What happens if my company fails an OSHA inspection for pressure washer safety violations?

-OSHA violations can result in citations with current 2025 penalties ranging from $16,550 for serious violations to $165,514 for willful or repeated violations.
-You'll receive a deadline to correct deficiencies, and severe violations may require stopping work until resolved.
-Prompt corrective actions and documentation of improvements can help mitigate penalties and demonstrate good faith efforts to protect workers.
+OSHA violations can result in citations ranging from $15,625 for serious violations to $156,259 for willful or repeated violations.
+Beyond financial penalties, you’ll receive a compliance deadline to correct deficiencies, and severe violations may trigger work stoppages until safety issues are resolved.
+Most importantly, implementing corrective actions promptly and documenting your compliance efforts can help mitigate penalties and demonstrate good faith efforts to protect workers.

 How do I determine if my pressure washer operators need medical surveillance under OSHA standards?

-Medical surveillance is required when operators are exposed to noise levels above 85 dBA for an 8-hour TWA per 29 CFR 1910.95, work with hazardous chemicals requiring respirators, or as recommended by manufacturers for ultra-high pressure equipment.
-Conduct exposure assessments, document results, and establish appropriate medical surveillance including baseline audiometric testing and annual health monitoring.
+Medical surveillance becomes necessary when operators are exposed to noise levels above 85 dBA for 8-hour TWA, work with hazardous chemicals requiring respirators, or operate ultra-high pressure equipment above 20,000 PSI.
+You’ll need to conduct exposure assessments, document results, and establish a medical surveillance program including baseline audiometric testing, annual health screenings, and maintaining records for 30 years after employment ends.

 Can I use consumer-grade pressure washers for commercial work and still meet OSHA requirements?